echoesofuniverse/aboutproject/README.md

 ****Echoes Vision****
-- In Topbar,there is a button named Echoes Vision click it,You can see list of options called "Echoes Vision,Create Blog and View Blog.
+- In Topbar,there is a button named Echoes Vision click it,You can see list of options called "Echoes Vision and View Blog.
   <br>
     ![Homepage Screenshot](assets/screenshots/echoes_vision.png)